Screen Free Summer Activities for Kids (Easy Outdoor Boredom Busters)

 16. Homemade Ice Cream in a Bag

 Shake up a sweet treat and learn about states of matter along the way.
+This is a delicious summer science activity for kids.

 17. Have a Backyard Picnic